Zalexanninev15/PFT2/README.md

   3. Through device recovery mode, erase (wipe) all data
   3. Install the file "magisk583.apk" (or "magisk591.apk" [Beta] for "bootmagisk167.fdf") on Android and check for root rights

-- TWRP - test build with very limited features (you need to unlock the loader to get more functionality in TWRP)
+- TWRP - test build with very limited features (you need to unlock the bootloader to get more functionality in TWRP)
   1. Download TWRP recovery: https://mega.nz/file/Y0UTxSDA#Sb6ZzVRepeISKR3a7P5cYMJysE8mmkt_U1PVYQ5VJQE
   2. Extract ZIP archive and flash FDF file in "recovery" partition